mozillach/gh-projects-content-queue/docs/configuration.md

 ### v1 to v2

+- Make sure you have a backup of your current configuration
 - Make sure you have your current config in `config.json`
 - Run `npm run migrate`
 - `config.json` now contains the new configuration you can use in production